munificent/craftinginterpreters/book/classes.md

 ## This

 We can define both behavior and state on objects, but they aren't tied together yet.
-Inside a method, there is no way to access the fields of the "current" object -- the instance that the method was called on -- nor can you call other methods on that same object.
+Inside a method, we have no way to access the fields of the "current" object -- the instance that the method was called on -- nor can we call other methods on that same object.

-To get at it, we need to give it a <span name="i">name</span>.
+To get at that instance, it needs a <span name="i">name</span>.
 Smalltalk, Ruby, and Swift use "self".
 Simula, C++, Java, and others use "this".
-Python uses "self" by convention, but you can technically use whatever name your like.
+Python uses "self" by convention, but you can technically call it whatever you like.

 <aside name="i">